riupie/nexpose-ansible/README.md

 User will need to provide information for the following variables

-1. target_server - Server to be added
+1. target_servers - Server to be added
-2. target_server_id - IP Address of Server to be added
-3. site_id - The ID of site in Nexpose Rapid7
+2. site_id - The ID of site in Nexpose Rapid7
-4. asset_group_id - The ID of the asset group
+3. template_id - The ID of template that will be used during scan.
 The workflow will perform the following tasks

 1. Create entry for the new VM in Nexpose Rapid7